 Enabling Acegi (1)

-We have decided to use Acegi Security Framework in order to implement security requirements in our web based project, but might possibly have diverse security requirements, in addition to form based authentication and role based authorization, such as remoting support, domain object security, run-as capability, SSO, after invocation security, certificate based authentication which is integrated with Active Directory Services and so on.
+We have decided to use the Acegi Security Framework to implement security requirements in our web-based project.
+However, we might possibly have diverse security requirements beyond form-based authentication and role-based authorization.
+These could include remoting support, domain object security, run-as capability, single sign-on (SSO), after-invocation security, certificate-based authentication integrated with Active Directory Services, and more.

-We will most probably have to customize and modify some of its features, but Acegi definitely form a good basis for security architecture of our system.
-First step in making a system secure is to decide which authentication mechanism to use and characteristics of authorization process.
-One of our requirements is to provide users to authenticate themselves via X509 based client certificates which will be through enabling of SSL communication.
-Those certificates will hold distinguished name information which will further be used to validate their owners against Active Directory information.
-In summary, users first provide their client certificates and second their windows domain passwords to get authenticated.
+We will most probably need to customize and modify some of its features, but Acegi definitely provides a good foundation for the security architecture of our system.
+The first step in making a system secure is to decide which authentication mechanism to use and the characteristics of the authorization process.
+One of our requirements is to allow users to authenticate themselves via X.509-based client certificates, which will involve enabling SSL communication.
+These certificates will contain distinguished name information, which will be further used to validate their owners against Active Directory information.
+In summary, users will first provide their client certificates and then their Windows domain passwords to get authenticated.

-Acegi provides a mechanism to implement form based authentication and allows us to obtain user credentials from any source, in our case X509 client certificates and Active Directory Server.
-Acegi uses Filters extensively to get its authentication and authorization services work, and each filter has its own particular role in the framework.
-It employs AuthenticationProcessingFilter in order to implement HTTP form based authentication.
-AuthenticationProcessingFilter come into process, if request url is: /j_acegi_security_check.
-Then it obtains username and password from request and further asks AuthenticationManager to authenticate against that information.
-AuthenticationProcessingFilter, as provided by Acegi, is not doing exactly what we want, it wants to extract username information itself from request, however, we want to provide this from our client certificate’s distinguished name.
-As a result, we extended AuthenticationProcessingFilter and modified the part in which it obtains username.
-Below is the modified filter;
+Acegi provides a mechanism to implement form-based authentication and allows us to obtain user credentials from any source, in our case, X.509 client certificates and the Active Directory Server.
+Acegi extensively uses filters to make its authentication and authorization services work, with each filter having its own particular role in the framework.
+It employs the AuthenticationProcessingFilter to implement HTTP form-based authentication.
+The AuthenticationProcessingFilter comes into play when the request URL is ‘/j_acegi_security_check’.
+It then obtains the username and password from the request and further asks the AuthenticationManager to authenticate against that information.
+However, the AuthenticationProcessingFilter provided by Acegi does not exactly meet our needs; it attempts to extract the username information itself from the request, whereas we want to provide this from our client certificate’s distinguished name.
+As a result, we extended the AuthenticationProcessingFilter and modified the part where it obtains the username.
+Below is the modified filter:

 public class TbsAuthenticationProcessingFilter extends AuthenticationProcessingFilter {